RonakDedhiya/Early-Warning-Fault-Detection/Fault Prediction/README.md

 After retraining, model runs with new threshold.
 RestPrediction.py is similar code as prediction_final.py but additionally with flask to allow it to be hit from the API's

+MQTT :-

+Problem Statement :- Integrate Predictive Incident Management Model with Codex IoT.

+Description :-

+All details about model is provided here.

+This model is already updated to work with REST API and model is deployed in Raspberry Pi [Link].

+Our model predict the future memory consumption value and alert the system if crossed above threshold.
+Here now with alerting the system, we are creating an event and can be viewed from codex IoT platform.
+We can create event from model which is running in raspberry pi by using MQTT protocol.

+MQTT :-

+MQTT is a machine-to-machine (M2M)/"Internet of Things" connectivity protocol.
+It was designed as an extremely lightweight publish/subscribe messaging transport.
+It is useful for connections with remote locations where a small code footprint is required and/or network bandwidth is at a premium.

+We wrote a small code in python to send event using MQTT protocol.

+steps:-
+1.pip install paho-mqtt.
+2.This package provides a client class which enable applications to connect to an MQTT broker to publish messages, and to subscribe to topics and receive published messages.
+It also provides some helper functions to make publishing one off messages to an MQTT server very straightforward.
+3.We have to first make a payload, which is nothing but a json packet and we have to include all information required to register an event. payload={
+                  "customer_id" : "####",
+                  "Project_id" : "MI_WM_EAST_WINDMILL_FARM",
+                   "asset_id" : "MI_WM_EDGEG1",
+                   "event_name":"Device Failure Prediction",
+                   "event_description":"Device will fail Take Action",
+                   "event_type":"Failure Prediction",
+                   "severity":"high",
+                   "status":"open",
+                    "created_date":"2018-01-19 21:10:58.786"
+                }
+4.Invoke MQTT Client and connect to host. client=mqtt.client() client.connect("host_ip",1884,60)
+5. And finally publish payload to assigned topic client.publish("codexidm_iot_mi_event_data",payload)